Screamo: Emoviolence

 Some screamo bands borrow the extreme dissonance, speed, and chaos of powerviolence.
 As a result, the term emoviolence was half-jokingly coined by the band In/Humanity to describe the fusion of the two styles which applied to themselves, as well as other bands including Pg.
 99, Orchid, Reversal of Man, Usurp Synapse, and RentAmerica.
 Additionally, bands such as Orchid, Reversal of Man, and Circle Takes the Square tend to be much closer in style to grindcore than their forebears.
 In contemporary times, the genre is no longer as prevalent or widespread as it had been in the past, yet it still remains as a notable and prevalent force in underground screamo.
 A revival of the genre has occurred internationally with regional scenes in Southeast Asia and South America taking prominence.

 Post-screamo

 Bands including City of Caterpillar, Circle Takes the Square, Envy, Funeral Diner, Pianos Become the Teeth, Respire, and Le Pré Où Je Suis Mort have incorporated post-rock elements into their music.
 This fusion is characterized by abrupt changes in pace, atmospheric and harmonic instrumentation, and distorted vocals.
 Similarly, bands such as Heaven in Her Arms and the aforementioned group Envy, use elements of shoegazing.

-Blackened screamo

-Blackened screamo or blackened skramz melds black metal with screamo.
-Examples of blackened screamo bands include Celeste, Anomie, Bosse-de-Nage, No Omega, and We Came Out Like Tigers.